krstffr/meteor-sitemap-creator/README.md

 ## Stuff to think about

-- You have to proivde a loc key/value for every item from the callback method.
-- You must not pass any other keys than loc, lastmod, priority or changefreq.
-Doing so will throw an error.
 - The sitemap will be ordered by 1. priorty 2. lastmod.
 - Every item in the sitemap must have a unique loc value.
 Failing this will throw an error.